rust-lang/rust/text/0000-stabilize-catch-panic.md

   known to not throw an exception.
 * Local "cleanup" handlers can be placed on the stack to restore invariants whenever a function returns, either normally or exceptionally.
-This can be done through finally blocks in some languages for via destructors in others.
+This can be done through finally blocks in some languages or via destructors in others.
 * Exceptions can be caught locally to perform cleanup before possibly re-raising the exception.